Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 Then, we follow all the physical parameters and theoretical models considered so far, explicitly listed in Table~\ref{tableMODELS}.
-However, we allow for the possibilities of different setups on the basis of the spot-size $w_{0}$, receiver aperture $a_{R}$, and frequency filter $\Delta\lambda$, as shown Table~\ref{setups}.
-With setup$~(1)$ in Table~\ref{setups} we reproduce all the physical conditions that we assumed for the study of the ultimate bounds presented in Fig.~\ref{Trittico}.
+However, we allow for the possibilities of different setups on the basis of the spot-size $w_{0}$ and receiver aperture $a_{R}$.
+With setup$~1$, we reproduce the physical conditions adopted for the study of the ultimate bounds presented in Fig.~\ref{Trittico} (under the assumption of a narrow filter $\Delta \lambda=0.1~$pm).
 The other setups offer a more generous hardware that allows us to improve the key rates in the various configurations.